bouncing your on-camera flash behind you

 - no hard shadows from direct flash

-I most often do this by bouncing my flash behind me, or towards the side.
+To get flattering light from my on-camera bounce flash, I most often bounce the flash behind me, or somewhat towards the side.

 For the eagle-eyed followers of the Tangents blog who suspect they’ve seen the image at the top before somewhere, yes, you have.
-It was used to illustrate this article a while back: New to flash photography?
-Where to even start
+It was used to illustrate this article a while back: Flash photography basics.

 I’ve read so many contradicting opinions on all lighting questions that I just didn’t know which to believe!